 Research related to the lilac cluster - people and society - is more isolated from other SDG-related research.
-The links between different SDGs within this cluster are also weaker than in the other two clusters, suggesting that few synergies are explored in research on these underlying society-related issues
+The links between different SDGs within this cluster are also weaker than in the other two clusters, suggesting that few synergies are explored in research on these underlying society-related issues.

-Within the yellow cluster, we found that research related to building science, technology and innovation (STI) capabilities, promoting inclusive and sustainable industrialization and fostering innovation (SDG 9) - which is the focus of this report
+to building science, technology and innovation (STI) capabilities, promoting inclusive and sustainable industrialization and fostering innovation (SDG 9) - which is the focus of this report